CozmycDev/ProjectKorraScrolls/README.md

 ### ⚙️ Extensive Configuration Options

 * **Global Settings**: Adjust the overall behavior of scroll drops, loot generation, and trial rewards.
-* **Element-Specific Settings**: Define how scrolls behave for each bending element and sub-element.
 * **Ability-Specific Settings**: Fine-tune individual abilities with parameters like unlock count, drop eligibility, and loot weights.
 * **Message Customization**: Personalize in-game messages related to scrolls and abilities.